A Act of Love Adoptions

 What Support You Receive

 Confidential counseling before, during, and after placement.
-Up to 3+3 mental health sessions covered under Utah law.

-You receive independent legal counsel at no cost to you.
+Independent legal counsel at no cost to you.
 Your attorney represents your interests, not the agency's.

 Your Rights Under the Law